POM: Prescription only medicine

 It is unknown whether calcipotriol is excreted in breast milk.

 Short-term use on small surfaces is not expected to lead to a relevant systemic absorption and no effects on the breastfed child are anticipated.
-In all other cases, breast-feeding is not recommended during treatment with calcipotriol.
+Under these conditions, calcipotriol can be used during breastfeeding.
+Calcipotriol should not be applied to the breast during breastfeeding.

 There are no data on the effect of calcipotriol therapy on human fertility.